firebolt-db/godocs/docs/_includes/sql_examples/array_contains.md

 {% endraw %}

 {% raw %}
-Returns false as 'danielle53' is not part of the array:
+This returns false since 'danielle53' is not part of the array:
 ``` sql
 SELECT ARRAY_CONTAINS(['sabrina21', 'rileyjon', 'ywilson', NULL] , 'danielle53') as res;
 ```